manuflores/sandbox/README.md

 ## sandbox

-Repo to store work in progress and random code.
+Repo to store work in progress and study notes.